mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Confederation plan for the future, other than to say that the Sword Worlds want to be left alone to captain their own fate.
 Exactly what each world is planning at any given time varies greatly.
-The Sword Worlds owns the four so–called ‘Metal Worlds’ (Iron, Bronze, Mithril and Steel), but has not done much with them.
+The Sword Worlds owns the four so–called 'Metal Worlds' (Iron, Bronze, Mithril and Steel), but has not done much with them.

 They are designated as reserve worlds in much the same way